 Our dedicated VTE working group undertakes weekly audits to ensure patients are receiving the most appropriate blood clot prevention treatment.
 We utilise this opportunity to engage, support and educate front-line clinical staff in delivering safe and timely blood clot prevention.

-The chart below shows our performance to date against our goal of 95% of patients receiving a risk assessment:
+Figure 13 shows our performance to date against our goal of 95% of patients receiving a risk assessment: